Great Debate On Black Colleges

 Scene from "The Great Debaters": "A hungry Negro steals a chicken he goes to jail.
 A rich businessman steals bonds, he goes to Congress.
 I think that's wrong."

 Denzel Washington: "Hopefully the adults can relate to the teachers and the importance of educating our young people, whether you are a professor, a minister, a community leader, a Boys and Girls Club counselor, whatever you are.
 Our young people are listening to us, and we lead by example."

 Oprah Winfrey, Harpo Films: "You come away from this film deeply moved by the humanity of what it took to be successful in a time when nobody thought you could."

 Scenes from "The Great Debaters": "The time for justice is always right now!
 She's good.
 (People chant) Wiley!
 Wiley!
 Wiley!"

-Denzel Washington has announced a one million dollar gift to support Wiley's new debate team.
+In 2007, Denzel Washington announced a one million dollar gift to support Wiley's new debate team.

 He announced another pledge of one million dollars for the team in 2018.